BigZ/promoteapi/README.md

 # Promote API

-An example API to demonstrate the use of [https://github.com/wizardstechnologies/rest-api-bundle](wizards/rest-api-bundle)
+An example API to demonstrate the use of [https://github.com/wizardstechnologies/rest-api-bundle](wizards/rest-api-bundle).

+It also tries to be an efficient example of how to test, develop, deploy and manage resources for a REST API.

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/a8fe54a5-2b61-47b7-a8d4-c6f29b3709ab/big.png)](https://insight.sensiolabs.com/projects/a8fe54a5-2b61-47b7-a8d4-c6f29b3709ab)
 [![Build Status](https://travis-ci.org/BigZ/promoteapi.svg?branch=master)](https://travis-ci.org/BigZ/promoteapi)

-## Run locally
+## Local Development
 To develop and run the project, you might want to run it locally.

 ### Requirements